wuzhengy/TAU/IP2.md

 ## Three distributed vectors to handle best effort connectivity
 The implementation of IP2 global address seeking needs a few vectors.
-* Routing vector - storing good relay node, which is traditional Kadmalia DHT to find prefix neighbour of a public key.
+* Routing table - storing good relay node, which is traditional Kadmalia DHT to find prefix neighbour of a public key.
+Alive vector - capture swarm.
-* Capture swarm advisory vector - storing sender provided relay nodes for fast and randomized response path.
-It prevents "suffocating" on a public key.
+* Advisory vector - storing receiver sended abitratry relay nodes for fast and randomized response path.
+It prevents "suffocating" on a public key; vs traversed routing table relay nodes for receiver.
-* Push vector - storing temporary non-relay nodes which are under firewall inbound control for "hole punching"
+* Income list - storing temporary non-relay nodes which are under firewall inbound control for "hole punching"

 ### Routing Vector and its replacement buckets